-Centres are required to recruit learners to BTEC qualifications with integrity.
-This includes ensuring that applicants have appropriate information and advice about the qualification and that it will meet their needs.
+Centres are required to recruit learners to BTEC Specialist qualifications with integrity.

+Applicants will need relevant information and advice about the qualification to make sure it meets their needs.

-Centres will need to review the applicant's prior qualifications and/or experience, considering whether their profile shows that they have potential to successfully complete the qualification.
+Centres should review the applicant's prior qualifications and/or experience, considering whether this profile shows that they have the potential to achieve the qualification.

-For learners with disabilities and specific needs, account needs to be taken of the support available to the learner during teaching and any support that might be necessary when they are being assessed.
-Please see the information and guidance in Section 6: Access to qualifications for learners with disabilities and special needs.
+For learners with disabilities and specific needs, this review will need to take account of the support available to the learner during teaching and assessment of the qualification.
+The review must take account of the information and guidance in Section 11 Access to qualifications for learners with disabilities or specific needs.